ranjit0305/task_management/README.md

 View Tasks: All tasks are displayed in a table with options to update the status or delete them.
 Update Tasks: Use the dropdown menu to update the status of tasks.
 Delete Tasks: Delete tasks by clicking the "Delete" button next to each task.
-Screenshots
-Task Management Interface

 Technologies Used
 Frontend: HTML, CSS
 Backend: PHP
 Database: MySQL
-Hosting: Deployed locally using XAMPP/WAMP Contributing
+Hosting: Deployed locally using XAMPP/WAMP

+Contributing:
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and use a feature branch.
 Pull requests are warmly welcomed.

 Fork the project
-Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -m 'Add some feature' Push to the branch: git push origin my-new-feature Open a pull request
+1.Create your feature branch: git checkout -b my-new-feature 2.Commit your changes: git commit -m 'Add some feature' 3.Push to the branch: git push origin my-new-feature 4.Open a pull request
+5.Commit your changes: git commit -m 'Add some feature' 6.Push to the branch: git push origin my-new-feature 7.Open a pull request